Part 17: Ground-based SSA with EOIR

 6. Click Start () to animate the scenario.

-8. Click Reset () when finished.
+7. Click Reset () when finished.

-9. Although this tutorial is a ground-to-space example, it is possible to host an EOIR sensor on air and space vehicles.
+Although this tutorial is a ground-to-space example, it is possible to host an EOIR sensor on both air and space vehicles.
 The work flow of setting up an EOIR sensor model is similar for all supported STK objects.

-Examining the LEO satellite's basic EOIR shape
+Viewing LEO_Sat's basic EOIR shape

-1. Open LEO_Sat's () properties ().
+1. Open LEO_Sat's () Properties ().

 2. Select the Basic - EOIR Shape page when the Properties Browser opens.